 4.62 After each test completion the test results should be reviewed to provide assurances that the test was performed as intended and that results demonstrate that the performance of the systems considered is in accordance with the plant design intent, and that any operating constraints have been identified.
-It should ensure that all necessary data have been obtained and analysed, and that a technical evaluation and report have been completed.
+Hence the review process should ensure that all necessary data have been obtained and analysed, and that a technical evaluation and report have been completed.
 It should also provide assurances that the succeeding stages can be conducted safely and that the safety of the plant is never dependent on the performance of untested structures, systems or components.

 4.63 The evaluation process should assure that the interpretation of test data is appropriately reviewed by competent persons who have the technical expertise to determine that the operational characteristics of SSCs and/or process is performing satisfactorily.
-The evaluation of the test results should include a comparison with the acceptance criteria and an analysis of any deviation detected.
+The evaluation of the test results should include a comparison with the acceptance criteria and availability of design margins and an analysis of any deviation detected.